Petergatsby/GleepostAPI/readme.md

 if random = false, you should provide: participants=[user_id],[user_id],[user_id],...
-(a comma-delimited list of user_ids to start a conversation with.
+(a comma-delimited list of up to 50 user_ids to start a conversation with.)

 example responses:
 (HTTP 200)